guisopo/sweetScroll/README.md

 #### `smooth.init()`

-Will add all event listeners and DOM elements.
+Will add all event listeners and create the intersection observer.

 ### Usage